 Even a minor accident can be a life-altering experience.
 Motorcyclists are often at a higher risk of injury and death because of the unprotected nature of motorcycles.
 Riders should consider taking a rider safety course to reduce their risk of fatal accidents.

 If you sustain injuries due to someone else’s negligence, you may be entitled to receive compensation.
-You can consult with an experienced Miami motorcycle accident lawyer to discuss your legal options.
+You can consult with an experienced motorcycle accident lawyer in Miami to discuss your legal options.

 After you have been in an accident, there are certain steps you should take to protect your legal rights.
 The following are some important things to do if you have been involved in a motorcycle accident: